 Still not convinced?
 Let me explain it with the analogy to Cricket.
 If a batsman is stubborn that he will only enter the cricket playground once he perfects all types of cricket shots like an uppercut, straight drive, leg glance, square drive, cover drive, pull, square cut, sweep shot, reverse sweep etc, then it might take him years to play his first match.

-I understand that there are few exceptions like Sachin or Kohli, however, most of the batsman has their own strength, some are good in offside and some are good in leg side shots.
+We understand that there are few exceptions like Sachin or Kohli, however, most of the batsman has their own strength, some are good in offside and some are good in leg-side shots.
 If they have been waiting to achieve absolute perfection before entering the playground, then they might never have been able to make up for the International cricket team.

 Perfection is the enemy of progress.
 You won’t be able to buy your first stock if you are looking to learn everything before even you start investing.

-Now that you have understood the basic guidelines before investing, here are few pieces of advice that can help you to buy your fist stocks:
+Now that you have understood the basic guidelines before investing, here are few pieces of advice that can help you to buy your first stocks:

 1. “INVEST IN WHAT YOU KNOW” -Peter Lynch

-You do not need to find an XYZ Chemical company which creates products like vinyl sulphone ester, that you have no idea of what it does.
+You do not need to find an XYZ Chemical company that creates products like vinyl sulphone ester, which you have no idea of what it does.

 Just look around and you won’t find it difficult to search for companies.
 From toothpaste, hair oil, edible oil, shampoo to cars, banks, shoes, clothes, petrol pumps etc, everything has a company behind it.